syncfusion-content/maui-docs/MAUI/Slider/tooltip.md

 ![Slider tooltip](images/tooltip/tooltip.png)

+N> Learn how to customize tooltip text format from Events section.

 ## Tooltip label style

 You can change the appearance of the tooltip text like color, stroke color, padding around the text using the [`ToolTipStyle`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_ToolTipStyle) property.